-This course is part one of a year-long clinical residency experience in an assigned elementary classroom for the entire school year.
-In part one, teacher candidates will gain a solid foundation of the preparation and collaborative planning process that occurs at the beginning of a school year as routines and procedures are established, curriculum is sequenced, and assessment of students' knowledge are conducted analyzed.
-Being involved with these rudimentary tasks will allow teacher candidates the opportunity to gain insight of "behind the scene activities" as well as begin practicing content and pedagogical knowledge, skills dispositions under the guidance and mentorship of a veteran classroom teacher.
-The course will employ the models of applying theory into co-teaching/team practice, teaching, collaborative planning, and reflective teaching as the teacher candidate gradually assumes the role of the teacher in part two of the clinical residency experience.
-Candidates will plan and design their capstone project - KPTP during part one of clinical residency experience.
-Prerequisite(s): Successful completion of all course work and GPA 3.0
+This course is part of a year-long clinical residency experience in an assigned elementary classroom for the entire school year.
+In part one, teacher candidates will gain a solid foundation of the preparation and collaborative planning process that occurs at the beginning of a school year as routines and procedures are established, curriculum is sequenced, and assessment of students' knowledge are conducted and analyzed.
+Being involved with these rudimentary tasks will allow teacher candidates the opportunity to gain insight of "behind the scene activities" as well as being practicing content and pedagogical knowledge, skills and dispositions under the guidance and mentorship of a veteran classroom teacher.
+The course will employ the models of applying theory into practice, co-teaching/team teaching, collaborative planning, and reflective teaching as the teacher candidate gradually assumes the role of the teacher in part two of the clinical residency experience.
+Candidates will plan and design their capstone project - K-TWS (Kansas-Teacher Work Sample) Task 1 and 2 during part one of the clinical residency experience.
+Prerequisite(s): Successful completion of all course work and GPA 3.0.